-Binding the back: The binding joints at the neck block and tailblock must be trimmed for a close fit (pictured).
+Binding the back: glue the thin ivoroid/black purfling first (ivoroid side in, black faces out) followed by the thick ivoroid binding.
+The binding joints at the neck block and tailblock must be trimmed for a close fit (pictured).
 Bind-ALL is a solvent based glue, so it will melt the joints together.
 Allow 6-8 hours drying time before removing the tape.